api-platform/docs/core/operations.md

 operation) in the parameters of the route (`defaults` key).
 It allows API Platform and the Symfony routing system to hook together.

-Here we consider that DunglasActionBundle is installed (the default when using the API Platform standard edition).
+Here we consider that DunglasActionBundle is installed (the default when using the API Platform distribution).
 This action will be automatically registered as a service (the service name is the same as the class name: `AppBundle\Action\BookSpecial`).

 API Platform automatically retrieve the appropriate PHP entity then then deserializes it, and for `POST` and `PUT` requests